The Articles of Association in English and Norwegian are available in pdf form at Reports and Presentations/AGM.

 The Nomination Committee proposes and the Annual General Meeting approves the Nomination Committee procedure.

 The Chairperson of the Board, or two members of the Board jointly, or the Chief Executive Officer have the right to bind the company by their signatures.

-The General Meeting notice can require shareholders or their representatives wishing to attend and vote at the Annual General Meeting to inform the company of this within a stated deadline, which may not be more than five days prior to the Annual General Meeting.
+The General Meeting notice can require shareholders or their representatives wishing to attend and vote at the General Meeting to inform the company of this within a stated deadline, which may not be more than five days prior to the meeting.

 The Board of Directors may decide that shareholders shall be able to vote in writing, hereunder by electronic means, in a period prior to the General Meeting.
 The systems for such voting must ensure that authentication of shareholders can be securely carried out.
 The Board may prescribe detailed guidelines for electronic voting, and the process for such voting shall be included in the General Meeting notice.